|5 Oct 2018|

 The Association is custodian of a substantial archive of material and memorabilia relating to the College's history.
 Elements are displayed from time to time and access to the archive is available for research by arrangement.

-The Association organises two annual dinners, in Guernsey in the summer and in London in the autumn and other occasional social events which are often open to wives and partners.
+The Association has a busy schedule of events including two annual dinners, in Guernsey in the summer and in London in the autumn.
+Regular sports events include Football, Hockey, Cricket and Golf matches against the Elizabeth College teams.
+The Committee also run more informal social events which are often open to partners.
 Details can be found elsewhere on this site.

 Click here to see the Rules of the Association.